db4j/pupl/PUPL-FAQ.md

 ### if my usage of software licensed under these terms increases, will additional use-licenses cost more than i paid initially ?
 in general, the price may increase. however, a few rules exist to protect you if you scale

 - you'll never pay more than the strike price for a per-annum use-license, or 10 times that for a lifetime
 - if you paid full price for a per-annum (without lapses) or a lifetime use-license, you're entitled to purchase 4 additional use-licenses at that same price
 - price changes must be announced a month in advance
-- full price licenses are transferable, so you could buy existing use-licenses from someone that is no longer using it
+- full price licenses are transferable, so you could buy existing use-licenses from someone that is no longer using them
 - 3rd parties can make derivative works that are more efficient, allowing your current licenses to process more data